ricardozanini/tenkichannel/umbrella-carry-decision-process/readme.md

 # Umbrella Carry Decision Process :umbrella:

-A sample process using [Kogito JBPM and Drools Runtimes](https://github.com/kiegroup/kogito-runtimes) to help you decide if it's worth carry an umbrella with you based on your location's weather forecast.
+A sample process using [Kogito JBPM and Drools Runtimes](https://github.com/kiegroup/kogito-runtimes) to help you decide if it's worth carrying an umbrella based on your location's weather forecast.

 ## How to use